-Vehicular access to and from the site would be from Battle Road Traffic Impacts and Thomas Nelson Drive.
+Traffic Impacts Vehicular access to and from the site would be from Battle Road and Thomas Nelson Drive.
 Both Battle Road and Thomas Nelson Drive are identified as Local Streets in the Community Plan.
 Local Streets provide the lowest level of service and primarily function to connect properties to higher level streets, such as Collectors and Arterials.
-Traffic studies identify both projected traffic volumes as well as determining the impact of additional traffic volume on each roads "Level of Service."
-Categories of "Level of Service" range from "A" which is best, highest level of service to "F" which is the worst and lowest level of service.
-For most urban areas, a Level of Service of C is acceptable, In more dense highly developed areas, Level of Service D may be the realistic standard.
-Level of Service F is unacceptable and indicates some action is necessary to insure safe and acceptable service levels are achieved.

 The primary point of entry to the site would be from Thomas Nelson Drive.
 Thomas Nelson Drive functions as both a neighborhood street, providing access to and from the surrounding single family neighborhoods, and as a connection between Thomas Nelson Community College, Big Bethel Road, and Butler Farm Road.
-There is a four way traffic light at the Thomas Nelson Drive and Big Bethel intersection.
+There is a four-way traffic light at the Thomas Nelson Drive and Big Bethel Road intersection.

 The secondary point of entry to the site would be from Battle Road.
-Currently, Battle Road is a neighborhood street that serves 13 single family homes and is used as a secondary access point to the Sarah B. Hudgins Foundation.
+Currently, Battle Road is a neighborhood street that serves 13 single family homes and is used as a secondary access point to the Sarah B. Hudgins Foundation property.
 The intersection of Battle Road and Big Bethel Road is limited to right-in and right-out turning movements.
-Left turns onto Big Bethel Road from Battle Road to travel southbound are not permitted due to the median.
-Similarly, left turns from southbound Big Bethel to Battle Road are also prevented by the presence of a physical median.
+Left turns onto Big Bethel Road from Battle Road to travel southbound are not permitted by the existing median.
+Similarly, left turns from southbound Big Bethel to Battle Road are also prevented by the presence of the median.